 We are hurting future generations of Arizonans by forcing young families to live in poverty.

 I grew up in a blue collar union family in the rust belt of Northern Ohio.
-I see the benefits that my family had — health insurance, paid vacations, paid sick leave, food on the table, and a roof over our heads– because my Dad was a proud member of the United Steel Workers.
+I see the benefits that my family had — full time wages, health insurance, paid vacations, paid sick leave, pensions, food on the table, and a roof over our heads– because my Dad was a proud member of the United Steel Workers.
 Arizona workers deserve a living wage, they deserve the right to organize, and they deserve food and housing security.
 The majority of Arizonans have none of this now because the Republican Party works for big corporate donors– and not for the people of our state.

 Arizona has chronically low wages that are far below national standards.
 This has got to stop.